NotePlan/plugins/jgclark.Reviews/README.md

 When you have [configured the plugin](#configuration), and added suitable metadata to notes, you're then ready to use some or all of the following commands:

 ### /project lists
+**Now with new alternative command: '/HTML project lists'!**. _Note:  this provides a richer view, but it can't be saved for later._

 This creates/updates a list of project notes, including basic tasks statistics and time until next review, and time until the project is due to complete.
 This is stored in summary note(s) in the 'Reviews' folder (or whatever you set `folderToStore` setting to be).
 For example:

 ![/project lists example](project-list-example.png)